-Using mediation, negotiation, and collaborative law to help divorcing couples, elders, and families decide upon and implement cost effective legal solutions that meet complex family needs.
+Using mediation, negotiation, and collaborative law to help divorcing couples, elders, and families have respectful conversations, decide upon, and implement cost effective legal solutions that meet complex family needs.

 Mediation services are also offered to communities of faith, utilizing an approach deeply informed by principles of reconciliation and conflict transformation as modeled and taught in the New Testament.